 What You Need to Know about Tomato Pastes

 Tomatoes have long been experimented upon by many food and agricultural exports.
 Some have pickled tomatoes while some have added preservatives to it.

 This essential fruit is in-demand all over the world, which is why you need to have a kind of tomato product in more ways than one.

 Tomato pastes, for example, are a product of liquid reduction.
 Tomato pastes usually start with whole tomatoes being put to a blitz in a food processor.

-Afterward, it undergoes reduction to remove the liquid in the tomatoes.
+Afterward, it undergoes a reduction to remove the liquid in the tomatoes.
 This process not only removes the liquid, but it also takes out the skins and seeds.

-Thus, you’re left with a thick and concentrated tomato paste that’s a result of continuous straining and reducing.
+Thus, you’re left with a thick and concentrated tomato paste that’s a result of continuous training and reducing.
 Remember, a tomato puree is a different version.
 This product is usually the opposite of a paste since it uses more liquid to give it a looser consistency.